atolix/dotfiles/README.md

   - `Leader + |`: Split the current pane horizontally.
   - `Leader + %`: Split the current pane vertically.
   - `Leader + ←/→/↑/↓`: Move focus to the adjacent pane.
-- `Shift+Enter`: Send a newline without leaving the current prompt.

 ### Zsh